Also known as...

 Do you have a question, a remark ?
 Please contact the author at email@example.com

-Bag tipping stations (also named bag dumping station, bag dumping platform, sacks tipping stations...) are often an indispensable process step for manufacturers.
+Bag tipping stations (also named bag dumping station, bag dumping platform, sacks tipping stations...) are often an indispensable process step for manufacturers to open and discharge bags of powder inside a process.
 Indeed, many ingredients are still delivered in 25 and 50 kg sacks all over the industry :

 - Cements, mortars